-Finally, Oculus confirmed that Quest is coming sometime in spring 2019.
+Finally, Oculus confirmed that Quest is coming sometime early this year for $399.
 There’s no official date, though we’ve heard the company is aiming for a Q1 launch.
 That said, we wouldn’t be surprised if it slipped back to Q2, perhaps launching around Facebook’s F8 conference much like Go did in May of this year.

 Editor’s Note: This post will be regularly updated by various members of the UploadVR team.